 Goal #3, the near-instantaneous recall of the one-digit facts, is essential knowledge, and fact mastery by the end of third grade is a giant step for staying on track toward math proficiency by eighth grade and into high school.
 Goal #4 solving arithmetic word problems combines the student’s math knowledge with reading skills, and critical thinking.

 Goal #5, using tabular information, is more of a math practice than piece of information.
 In today’s world of technology, children are exposed to tabular information at very young ages.
 Why not start using simple tables in preschool for group discussion purposes.
 For Goal #6, I grouped time and money together because clocks, calendars, and monetary units represent such pervasive structures for our daily lives.
 So, don’t forget to include time and money in conversations with young children whenever you have the opportunity.
 For the much-needed concrete experiences start with coins.
 Goals #7 through #10 focus on geometry and measurement, and third-grade knowledge can remain at the introductory level.
-In geometry, introduce very early basic shapes, such as circle, triangle, square, rectangle, pentagon, hexagon and let children find these in the real world and pages of books.
+In geometry, begin introducing basic shapes before age 3 — circle, triangle, square, rectangle, pentagon, hexagon, octagon, etc. And, let children find these in the real world and pages of books.
 For measurement, only introductory knowledge is needed by third graders, but always look for real-world opportunities to introduce measurement to children.

 In closing, I remind you that this list, updated on May 20, 2019 is a working draft.
 Now, go to my blog, which discusses world-class, third-grade test questions one at a time.
 (Go to “High Expectations and World-Class Tests” for an introduction to this blog.)
 In following my blog and considering these problems, I challenge you to use your math lenses which will help you to focus on deep understandings for the math you already know; to zoom-in and connect math to a child’s interests; and to zoom-out for glimpses of previous steps in this math journey, as well as steps that lie ahead.